 - This thin ganache can be used as fondue, to pour over ice cream or cheesecake.

-- 1:1 ratio dark chocolate to liquid (8 ounces liquid to 8 ounces of cream)
+- 1:1 ratio dark chocolate to liquid (8 ounces chocolate to 8 ounces of cream)

 - 2:1 ratio dark chocolate to liquid (8 ounces chocolate to 4 ounces cream)